shojol-webappick/shojol-webappick/README.md

 - 🔭 I’m currently working on React
 - 🌱 I’m currently learning WORDPRESS
-- 🤔 I’m working a job in Webappick.com
+- 🤔 I’m working a job as a Front-End Developer in Webappick.com
 - ⚡ Fun fact: I love coding